Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ## Offer handling

-You have two options for exchanging offer data between *Actindo* and *BigCommerce*:
+You have the following options for exchanging offer data between *Actindo* and *BigCommerce*:
-- If you start with *BigCommerce* and have created already all offers in *Actindo*, you can export your offers to your *BigCommerce* storefront.
+- If you have the *PIM* module in use, via the *Ommni-Channel* module, you can export the product data needed for your *BigCommerce* store.
+This includes all merchant-specific additional fields from the *PIM* module.
-- If you start with *Actindo* after and have created all products in *BigCommerce*, you can import the products from *BigCommerce* to *Actindo*.
+- If you have the *PIM* module not in use, you can export *Omni-Channel* offers directly.
+- The following is relevant if you started using *BigCommerce* before your started using the *Omni-Channel* module.
+You can initially import your *BigCommerce* product data to *Omni-Channel*.
   Note, if you choose this way, you will not be able to import product changes again from *BigCommerce* to *Actindo*.
 In this case, you must change the offers on the *Actindo* side and export them to *BigCommerce*.
   For this reason, it is recommended to manage offer data at *Actindo*.

 ## Export of offers

 The following particularities are relevant when you export your offers from the *Omni-Channel* module to *BigCommerce*.